accept-nano/accept-nano/README.md

 ## Security

  - *accept-nano* does not need to know your merchant wallet seed.
-It takes the payments from customers and sends them to your merchant account address defined in config file.
+It takes payments from customers and sends them to your merchant account address defined in config file.
  - *accept-nano* server is designed to be open to the Internet but you can run it in your internal network and control requests to it if you want to be extra safe.
- - *accept-nano* does not keep funds itself and pass incoming payments to the merchant account immediately.
-So there is only a small period of time when the funds are hold by *accept-nano*.
+ - *accept-nano* does not keep funds itself and passes incoming payments to the merchant account immediately.
+So there is only a small period of time when the funds are held by *accept-nano*.
- - Private keys are not saved in database and derived from the seed you gave in config.
+ - Private keys are not saved in the database and derived from the seed defined in the config.
 So you are safe even if the database file is stolen.

 ## Contributing

  - Please open an issue if you have a question or suggestion.
  - Don't create a PR before discussing it first.

-## Who is using in prodution?
+## Who is using *accept-nano* in production?

  - [Put.io](https://put.io)